-CoA is synthesized from the essential nutrient vitamin B5 (pantothenic acid).11 CoA is then acetylated to form acetyl-CoA, predominantly via the mitochondrial pyruvate dehydrogenase complex, and then translocated to the cytoplasm.
+CoA is synthesized from the essential nutrient vitamin B5 (pantothenic acid).
+CoA is then acetylated to form acetyl-CoA, predominantly via the mitochondrial pyruvate dehydrogenase complex, and then translocated to the cytoplasm.

-The availabilities of both acetyl-CoA and choline are determinants of the rate of acetylcholine synthesis in the brain.
-Choline is taken up by cholinergic neurons from the extracellular fluid by the high-affinity choline uptake transporter (ChT) and accumulates in the synaptic terminal (where it can be combined with acetyl molecules).10 The activity of ChT shows substantial plasticity and can be increased by activation of cholinergic neurons.12
+The availability of both acetyl-CoA and choline are determinants of the rate of acetylcholine synthesis in the brain.
+Choline is taken up by cholinergic neurons from the extracellular fluid by the high-affinity choline uptake transporter (ChT) and accumulates in the synaptic terminal (where it can be combined with acetyl molecules).
+The activity of ChT shows substantial plasticity and can be increased by the activation of cholinergic neurons.

 Once in the synaptic cleft, acetylcholine will bind to and activate its receptors on the postsynaptic neuron (or its presynaptic autoreceptors).
-This receptor activation elicits a postsynaptic neuron response.13
+This receptor activation elicits a postsynaptic neuron response.

 Both classes of acetylcholine receptors participate in the mechanisms of memory.
-Their activation by agonists—compounds that activate receptor to produce a biological response—can support memory formation.
-Whereas the disruption of their activity by using antagonists —compounds that block the action of the agonist—can negatively affect short- and long-term memory consolidation and retrieval.3,16
+Their activation by agonists—compounds that activate receptors to produce a biological response—can support memory formation, whereas the disruption of their activity by using antagonists —compounds that block the action of the agonist—can negatively affect short- and long-term memory consolidation and retrieval.[3,16]

 The next phase of neurotransmission is cleanup.
 Signaling is based on relative changes, not absolute amounts.
-In a dark room the human ear might detect a whisper.
-In a loud nightclub it might not hear a shout.
+In a quiet room, the human ear might detect a whisper.
+In a loud nightclub, it might not hear a shout.
 Neurotransmitters work on a similar principle.
 Short bursts of acetylcholine produce responses.
-Between these bursts the space between neurons is turned back into a quiet room by cleaning up the signaling molecules.
+Between these bursts, the space between neurons is turned back into a quiet room by cleaning up the signaling molecules.